pgourlain/ILSpy/README.txt

 	Artur Zgodzinski
 	Eusebiu Marcu
 	Pent Ploompuu
-Pierrick Gourlain add somes features in this fork :
+Pierrick Gourlain has added some features in this fork :
 - displays non public classes as gray
 - displays a splash screen at startup
-- somes tweaks in assembly treeview
+- tweaks in assembly treeview
 	- tooltip extension
 - add search on type and member
 - plugin to sort assemblies in treeview
 - plugin to show tooltip on assembly (version and location)
 - plugin to show local variables while debugging
 - plugin to show/search linq apis (extensions)
-- plugin to search resource
+- plugin to search resources through assemblies
+- plugin to manage bookmarks